| My

 The son of Albert Charles was Harry Wratislaw (1890-1959), my wife’s

 grandfather.
-He was British but never lived in England.
+He was British but never lived in England for long.
 He was born

-in Smyrna, christened at Bournabat, was back in England at a prep school
+in Smyrna, christened at Bournabat, was in England at a prep school

 to the marriage but I have signally failed to find any official record

-of the marriage (any ideas?).
+of the marriage (any ideas from readers welcome).
 His reasons for being ‘caught out’ at

 in Aleppo are probably personal in nature as it was the home of his